antonioschiro/pep_assistant/README.md

 - **PEP Scraping:** Downloads and stores PEP documents in `rag_folder/pep_folder/`.
 - **Code Scraping:** Downloads and stores code from Flask, scikit-learn, and the Python standard library in `rag_folder/codes_folder/`.
 - **Vectorstore Creation:** Chunks and embeds documents, storing them in `chroma.sqlite3` files for fast retrieval.
-- **Vectorstore Creation:** Chunks and embeds documents, storing them in `chroma.sqlite3` files for fast retrieval.
 - **Run the agent:** Fix the style of your code by running `app.py` file.